ComposableFi/composable/book/src/pallets/pablo.md

 # Pablo

-*The Pablo pallet allows creating and maintaining liquidity pools and adds some basic functionality for swaps*
+*Pallet Pablo provides extensive functionality to set up an exchange; enabling users to create, trade with, and manage, liquidity pools.*

 ---